ZeltaDred/qZedStat/README.md

    QDirstat is  copyright 2015 Stefan Hundhammer <Stefan.Hundhammer@gmx.de> )
    portions of  qzedStat (c) 2016 Douglas Osborn <douglas.osborn@dmail.dixie.edu>

+   Public  apologies are hereby  given to Stefan,  whose work and dedication to Open source I admire.
+   I did not intend that this work  be represented as solely mine.
+   Public  Thanks  for his willingness to forgive my discretions.

 Target Platforms: Linux, BSD, Unix-like systems